 Your Companion for Deleted Files Recovery

-2. Attach the USB or flash drive which contains the data that is to be recovered.flash drive not showing up on mac
+2. Attach the USB or flash drive which contains the data that is to be recovered.

-3. Launch Disk Drill by opening Finder > Applications and double-clicking its icon.
+3. Launch Disk Drill by opening Finder > Applications and double-clicking its icon.launch disk drill from applications

-4. Select your USB flash drive from the list, then click “Search for lost data.”
+4. Select your USB flash drive from the list, then click “Search for lost data.”select USB drive in Disk Drill and start scan

-5. Wait for Disk Drill to complete its scan, then click “Review found items.”
+5. Wait for Disk Drill to complete its scan, then click “Review found items.”review found items on your USB drive

-6. Preview your files by hovering your mouse beside their file names and clicking the eye button that appears.
+6. Preview your files by hovering your mouse beside their file names and clicking the eye button that appears.preview found USB drive data

-7. Use the checkbox column to select the files you want to recover, then click “Recover.”
+7. Use the checkbox column to select the files you want to recover, then click “Recover.”select files for recovery

 8. On the dialogue box that pops up, use the dropdown menu to select a location on your computer where Disk Drill will recover your files (saving it to your USB flash drive may overwrite existing data).
-Then, click “OK.”
+Then, click “Next.”choose recovery location in Disk Drill

-Disk Drill can be a lifesaver in situations where you cannot access files due to disk corruption or damage.
+Disk Drill can be a lifesaver in situations where you cannot access files because your USB flash drive’s file system is broken.
 It can also recover files that have been accidentally deleted or from a disk that was inadvertently formatted.
-It is definitely worth checking out when faced with the prospect of irretrievable data on a USB or flash drive.
+But if you’ve noticed some signs of more serious damage, you may need additional solutions to fix a broken USB stick.

 Conclusion